-- G. Sexual Exploitation means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit or for the advantage of benefit of anyone other than the person being exploited. - H. Sexual Harassment is any unwelcome sexual advance, unwelcome request for sexual favors, or other unwelcome verbal or physical conduct of a sexual nature when: (1) Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment, evaluation of academic work, or participation in any aspect of a UMS or UMS institution program of activity; (2) Submission to or rejection of such conduct by an individual is used as the basis for Academic, Employment, or activity or program participation related decisions affecting an individual; or (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance, i.e. it is sufficiently severe or pervasive to create an intimidating, hostile, humiliating, demeaning or sexually offensive working, academic, residential or social environment. - I. Sexual Intimidation means (1) threatening to sexually assault another person; (2) gender or sex-based Stalking, including Cyber-Stalking; (3) engaging in indecent exposure. - J. Sexual Misconduct is an umbrella term that includes Dating Violence, Domestic Violence, Sexual Exploitation, Sexual Harassment, Sexual Intimidation, Sexual Violence and Stalking. - K. Sexual Violence is a form of Sexual Harassment and refers to Physical Sexual Acts perpetrated without consent.
+- F. Sexual Exploitation means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit or for the advantage of benefit of anyone other than the person being exploited. - H. Sexual Harassment is a course of conduct that includes any unwelcome sexual advance, unwelcome request for sexual favors, or other unwelcome verbal or physical conduct of a sexual nature when: (1) Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment, evaluation of academic work, or participation in any aspect of a UMS or UMS institution program of activity; (2) Submission to or rejection of such conduct by an individual is used as the basis for Academic, Employment, or activity or program participation related decisions affecting an individual; or (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance, i.e. it is sufficiently severe or pervasive to create an intimidating, hostile, humiliating, demeaning or sexually offensive working, academic, residential or social environment. - I. Sexual Intimidation means (1) threatening to sexually assault another person; (2) gender or sex-based Stalking, including Cyber-Stalking; (3) engaging in indecent exposure. - J. Sexual Misconduct is an umbrella term that includes Dating Violence, Domestic Violence, Sexual Exploitation, Sexual Harassment, Sexual Intimidation, Sexual Violence and Stalking. - K. Sexual Violence is a form of Sexual Harassment and refers to Physical Sexual Acts perpetrated without consent.
 Sexual Violence includes Rape, Sexual Assault, Sexual Battery, and Sexual Coercion.
-Sexual Violence, in any form, is a criminal act. - L. Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress.
+Sexual Violence, in any form, is a criminal act. - L. Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress. - M. Title IX Coordinator refers to the individual designated by the University to oversee the University's response to Sexual Misconduct reports and complaint and identify and address any patterns or systematic problems revealed by reports or complaints filed; conduct sexual misconduct investigations; oversee, review content and in collaboration with other University offices, conduct training for students, faculty and staff on Sexual Misconduct issues; ensure that appropriate policies and procedures are in place for responding to complaints of Sexual Misconduct against faculty, staff and student; and work with local law enforcement to ensure coordinated responses to Sexual Misconduct cases.